aksurcos/project-1/README.md

 ### Images
 - [Pexels](https://www.pexels.com/)
 - It is originally svg codes but the bug occured when placing social media and donation icons, that's why it is used as image.
 [Footer Image](https://getwaves.io/)
-- The icons which are with cards section's h3 elements imported from [Font Awesome](https://fontawesome.com/)
+- The icons which are with cards section's h3 elements and on the footer are imported from [Font Awesome](https://fontawesome.com/)

 ### Codes
 - Code Institute Love Running Projects for field sets for signup.html